Whitelisting in Microsoft 365

 - Let users click through to the original URL.

-- In the "Do not rewrite the following URLs" section > select the link "Manage 1 URLs"
+- In the "Do not rewrite the following URLs" section > select the link "Manage 1 URLs".
+A new dialog will open.

-- Click to Add URLs and enter the following URL for our landing pages.
+- Select Add URLs and enter the following URL for our landing pages.

 Note: Our domain must be added using the format [rootdomain]/*, so you need to enter app.goldphish.com/*